shackbarth/how-to/async/README.md

 Okay, so why would we ever want to write code like this?
 Why not just use a return value, like before?
-Well, consider if the value "foo" is actually on the server, and the sendFooToCallback function has an asynchronous call to the server, which we'll mimic by a simple timeout.
+Well, consider if the value "foo" is actually on the server, and the sendFooToCallback (now sendContentToCallback) function has an asynchronous call to the server, which we'll mimic by a simple timeout.

 ```javascript
 var sendContentToCallback = function (callback) {